 Use a braille display with Apple TV

 You can use a Bluetooth® braille display to read VoiceOver output, and a braille display with input keys and other controls to control Apple TV when VoiceOver is turned on.
-For a list of supported braille displays, go to the Braille Displays for iOS and iPadOS website.
+For a list of supported braille displays, see the Apple Support article Braille displays supported by iPhone, iPad, and iPod touch.

 Connect a braille display

-In Settings on Apple TV, go to General > Accessibility > VoiceOver > Braille.
+In Settings on Apple TV, go to Accessibility > VoiceOver > Braille.